 - Diabetes

 Long-term disability claims can be denied for various reasons.
+Your insurer will be looking for any reason to avoid paying your claim.
 Some of the most common reasons for denial include:

 - There is not enough evidence to support your claim.